Mamannne/Mamannne/README.md

 <p>

-🎓 I’m currently studying computer science and applied maths at [Télécom paris](https://www.telecom-paris.fr/).
+  🎓 I’m currently studying computer science and applied maths at [Télécom paris](https://www.telecom-paris.fr/). <br>
-🎲 Specializing in signal processing and mathematics and statistics applied to data analysis, machine learning and computer vision.
+  🎲 Specializing in signal processing and mathematics and statistics applied to data analysis, machine learning and computer vision. <br>
   🧪 On my git you might find some lab work for school, class projects or some personal ones.

 </p>